-Why is my CPT not working in Mac OS 10.15 Catalina?
+Why is my CPT not working in Mac OS 10.15 Catalina or later?
 How can I fix it?

 CPT delivered on a USB / downloaded

 Classroom Presentation Tool might not be able to install on iOS Mac Catalina (10.15) or later due to Apple’s third party developer block.
 In these Mac operating systems, when an app fails to install because it hasn’t been notarized or is from an developer not identified by Apple.

 It might appear in System Preferences > Security & Privacy, under the General tab.
 Click Open Anyway to confirm your intent to open or install the app.

 The warning prompt reappears, and you can click Open.*

 The app is now saved as an exception to your security settings, and you can open it in the future by double-clicking it, just as you can any authorized app.